Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Problem formulation

-In this section, we outline the process for generating both source and target networks, including the statistical model, the RR mechanism, and the debiasing procedure.
-Before that, we introduce the notation first.
+In this section, we describe the data generating process for both source and target networks, including the statistical model, the RR mechanism, and the debiasing procedure.
+After that, we provide the preliminaries of DP and the RR mechanism.
+We introduce the notation first.